neverything/about-htaccess/index.md

 </IfModule>
 ```

-That's it, your site will now redirect all traffic to `https://` and allow secure browsing.
+That's it, your site will now redirect all traffic to `https://` and allow secure browsing ❤️.